 A Life-Threatening Condition and Unmet Medical Need

-Esophageal Atresia (EA) is a devastating congenital defect causes infants to be born with a gap between their esophagus and stomach.
+Esophageal Atresia (EA) is a devastating congenital defect that causes infants to be born with a gap between their esophagus and stomach.

 Worldwide, EA occurs in approximately 1 in 2,500-3,500 live births